 The objectives of the policy are to describe how Council will keep relevant records, provide information to interested parties and make decisions regarding contaminated land.
-Specifically this policy will describe how:
+Specifically, this policy will describe how:

-- Information about potentially contaminated land is collected; - Information is to be maintained in a Contaminated Lands Information System (CLIS); - Council will use information to appropriately manage the use of land and what information is required for the development of the land; - Information will be provided to owners of affected land and the public; - Information will be provided on s149 planning certificates; - Council should be notified of remediation activities within its LGA; - Clarify where Category 1 remediation activities will be identified; - how remediation activities should be conducted; - Consultants should report on contaminated sites; - A Site Audit Statement may be required; - A Site Management Plan will be enforced; - Council will use contaminated land standards and principles to address illegal land filling; - The UPSS (Underground Petroleum Storage System) Regulation is to be administered by Council.
+- Information about potentially contaminated land is collected; - Information is to be maintained in a Contaminated Lands Information System (CLIS); - Council will use information to appropriately manage the use of land and what information is required for the development of the land; - Information will be provided to owners of affected land and the public; - Information will be provided on s10.7 planning certificates; - Council should be notified of remediation activities within its LGA; - Clarify where Category 1 remediation activities will be identified; - How remediation activities should be conducted; - Consultants should report on contaminated sites; - A Site Audit Statement may be required; - A Site Management Plan will be enforced; - Council will use contaminated land standards and principles to address illegal land filling; - The Protection of the Environment (Underground Petroleum Storage Systems) (UPSS) Regulation is to be administered by Council.